Analysis | The 10 biggest tests of Trump’s stranglehold on the GOP in 2022

 Were a staunch conservative like Kemp to lose on specifically this issue — in a party in which a majority has embraced claims of widespread voter fraud — that would sure say something about the state of play.

-2. Brad Raffensperger-Rep. Jody Hice
+2. Georgia Secretary of State Brad Raffensperger-Rep. Jody Hice

-Among the many secretary of state races in which Trump has backed election deniers, none looms larger than his endorsement of Rep. Jody Hice (R).
-Hice is challenging Georgia Secretary of State Brad Raffensperger (R), who publicly repudiated Trump’s stolen-election claims much more than the likes of Kemp and pretty much any other Republican.
+Among the many secretary of state races in which Trump has backed election deniers, none looms larger than this one, in which he’s endorsed Hice (R-Ga.).
+Hice is challenging Raffensperger (R), who publicly repudiated Trump’s stolen-election claims much more than did the likes of Kemp or pretty much any other Republican.

-Most assume Raffensperger is a goner.
+Most assume that Raffensperger is a goner.
 But if he is, he’ll have lost to a guy in Hice who advanced some of the most extreme claims about the election and the Capitol riot.

-If there’s one Republican who compares to Raffensperger in combating the Big Lie, it’s Rep. Liz Cheney (R-Wyo.).
+If there’s one Republican who compares to Raffensperger in combating the “big lie,” it’s Cheney.
 She already lost her post in House GOP leadership over it; now she could also lose her House seat.

-She too is running for reelection against a Trump-backed opponent, Harriet Hageman, along with several others (who could seemingly and importantly split the anti-Cheney vote).
+She too is running for reelection against a Trump-backed opponent, Harriet Hageman, along with several others (who could, importantly, split the anti-Cheney vote).
 For now, Cheney has raised big money.
 And much like Mitt Romney in neighboring Utah, she could have some built-in advantages thanks to what amounts to a GOP brand name in Wyoming.
 (Do read David Montgomery’s piece on how Cheney is wearing on her state’s voters these days.)

-It’s difficult to imagine a more symbolic development when it comes to the staying power of the new Trump GOP than a Cheney losing in Wyoming.
+It’s difficult to imagine a more symbolic development when it comes to the power of the new Trump GOP than a Cheney losing in Wyoming.
 And Cheney, more than most anyone else, has compromised what appeared to be a promising political career — which would make a loss land even harder in the party.

 4. Idaho Gov. Brad Little-Lt.
 Gov. Janice McGeachin?

-A trend you’ll find in this list of Trump endorsements is the kind of candidates the official GOP generally wouldn’t touch suddenly getting the endorsement of the most high-profile Republican in the land.
+A trend you’ll find in this list of Trump endorsements is that the kind of candidates whom the official GOP generally wouldn’t touch are suddenly getting the endorsement of the most high-profile Republican in the land.

-Such is certainly the case with Idaho Lt.
-Gov. Janice McGeachin (R).
-She has allied with a right-wing militia figure and used Gov. Brad Little’s (R) absence from the state to sign what ultimately amounted to symbolic executive orders against coronavirus restrictions that Little refused to intervene on.
+Such is certainly the case with McGeachin (R).
+She has allied with a right-wing militia figure and used Little’s absence from the state to sign what ultimately amounted to symbolic executive orders against coronavirus restrictions that Little (R) refused to intervene on.

-Little hasn’t said whether he’ll actually seek reelection, and Trump said nice things about him this month — shortly before endorsing McGeachin.
+Little hasn’t said whether he’ll seek reelection, and Trump said nice things about him this month — shortly before endorsing McGeachin.

 5. Sen. Lisa Murkowski (R-Alaska)-Kelly Tshibaka